felix-muller/hackathon_presentation/README.md

 ## **0:00–0:20 — Introduction**
 Hi everyone.
 Many real-world missions — from battlefield intelligence to search-and-rescue or environmental monitoring — require guaranteeing full coverage of an area.
 Missing even a small region can mean missing critical information.
-Our system focuses on enabling a single operator to reliably achieve complete coverage of an area of interest using multiple fixed-wing UAVs.
+Our system focuses on enabling a single operator to reliably achieve complete coverage of an area of interest using multiple fixed-wing UAVs through a simple web interface.
-Today we’re demonstrating how a single operator can command multiple fixed-wing UAVs and **guarantee full coverage** of any area they select — all through a simple web interface.

 The two key things to watch for are: